 Policies on Procurement

 Establishing supply chain policies and continuously pursuing improvements

 In fiscal 2008, the Konica Minolta Group established the Konica Minolta Procurement Policy as a policy covering procurement activities overall in order to promote initiatives related to fair procurement.
 The basic stance of the policy is based on the key words, “open,” “fair,” “global,” “compliance,” and “ecology.”
 The policy also clarifies requests to suppliers.

-Building on this policy, the Group established the Konica Minolta Code of Conduct for Suppliers based on the exact text of the RBA* Code of Conduct when Konica Minolta joined the RBA in fiscal 2013.
+Building on this policy, the Group established the Konica Minolta Supply Chain Code of Conduct based on the exact text of the RBA* Code of Conduct when Konica Minolta joined the RBA in fiscal 2013.
 With this code, Konica Minolta asks for the compliance of suppliers in its supply chain to help create a sustainable society by ensuring continuous improvement in various areas.
 These areas include labor rights (forced labor, child labor, freedom of association, etc.), ethics (intellectual property, privacy, anti-corruption, etc.), the environment (energy use, impacts of climate change including CO2 and greenhouse gas emissions, water use, pollution, waste, resource use, etc.), and health and safety (emergency preparation, occupational accidents, occupational health, etc.).
 The basic contract with suppliers includes “compliance with the Konica Minolta Supply Chain Code of Conduct,” and the Group requests that suppliers comply with this Code.
 In addition, before entering a partner relationship with Konica Minolta, a prospective supplier must complete a questionnaire on labor rights, the environment, ethics, and health and safety, based on the Konica Minolta Supply Chain Code of Conduct, and must also undergo an on-site inspection by Konica Minolta employees.